ropensci/roweb3/content/blog/2021-06-08-world-ocean-day/index.md

 $ year            <dbl> 2021, 2021, 2020, 2020, 2020, 2019, 2018, 2019, 2012, …
 ```

-Alright, we have 59 observations around Antarctica, let's see where they're from.
+Alright, we have 59 observations of leopard seals around Antarctica, let's see where they're from.
 As before, we'll turn this into spatial data by using the `longitude` and `latitude` columns as our coordinates.
 Because we're dealing with Lon/Lat (GPS data), we'll specify the starting crs as EPSG 4326, which refers to the [World Geodetic System](https://en.wikipedia.org/wiki/World_Geodetic_System) (WGS84).
 We'll end by transforming to a projection more appropriate for the Antarctic, EPSG 3412.